 The vocational nature of this course means that there is an emphasis on developing practical skills in key areas of IT/Computing.
-Finally, the assessment of the course is 100% coursework portfolio.
+The assessment of the course is 57% exam and 43% coursework portfolio.

 What will I study on my BTEC Information Technology course?

 - Creating systems to manage information (Practical exam)

 - Information Technology systems (written exam)

 - Data Modelling (Coursework)

 To study this course successfully, it is important to have an interest in IT/Computer science and to be disciplined in the production of your coursework.
 You must be willing to explore new ideas and concepts and you will also be expected to work on coursework outside of lesson time.
 Therefore, you must use your study periods efficiently to complete assignment work and revise for your external examinations.